 Q&A: Exactly what does your IP address reveal about you?
 Through services like Whois, a website owner can use your IP address to determine your general location and the name of your Internet Service Provider (ISP).
 See the image below for an example Whois search.
 Your IP address is not publicly linked to your name or physical address, and your ISP will not provide such information to any third party other than law enforcement, if compelled by law.
 To reiterate: Your IP address does not reveal to us who you are or where you live.
 Your IP address is visible to the site owners, but not to the moderating staff or to other community Members.

 Q&A: What is a VPN?
 For those users who prefer to be extra cautious, the use of a Virtual Private Network service, or VPN, will actively mask your true IP address and related information from even the owners of this site.
-Be aware, however, that the use of a VPN can prevent some websites from loading or for services like Disqus to not function properly.
+Be aware, however, that the use of a VPN can prevent some websites from loading properly.
 That is, unfortunately, beyond our control.

 2. Personally Identifiable Information: